enofex/taikai/docs/USERGUIDE.md

 # Taikai

 ## 1. Introduction

 Taikai is an automated architecture testing tool for Java projects designed to maintain clean and consistent architecture.
 It enforces predefined and custom architectural constraints, ensuring code quality, maintainability, and adherence to best practices.

 ## 2. Getting Started

-To use Taikai, include it as a dependency in your Maven pom.xml:
+To use Taikai, include it as a dependency in your Maven `pom.xml`:

 ```xml
 <dependency>